Molecular Genetics of Angiogenesis

 Figure 3.
 Angiogenesis requires a mitogenic balance regulated by Notch and VEGF signalling.

-More recently, the group has also given an important contribution to the understanding of how arteries develop (Luo et al., 2021 Nature), knowledge that can be later used to induce effective collateral arterialization in cardiovascular disease.
-In this last work, the group developed novel ratiometric and mosaic functional lineage tracing genetics and combined it with RNAseq to further define the function of the VEGF and Notch signalling pathways in the proliferation, arteriovenous (AV) differentiation and mobilization of endothelial cells during the process of arterialization (Figure 4).
-Using this new technology the group found that higher VEGF and Notch signalling in pre-arterial capillaries suppresses Myc-dependent metabolic and cell-cycle activities, promoting the incorporation of ECs in arteries.
+The group has also given an important contribution to the understanding of how arteries develop (Luo et al., 2021 Nature), knowledge that can be later used to induce effective collateral arterialization in cardiovascular disease.
+Through the generation and use of novel ratiometric and mosaic functional lineage tracing genetics, the group defined the function of the VEGF and Notch signalling pathways in the proliferation, arteriovenous (AV) differentiation and mobilization of endothelial cells during the process of arterialization (Figure 4).
+Cells with highest VEGF and Notch signalling in pre-arterial capillaries displayed lower Myc-dependent metabolic and cell-cycle activities, promoting the incorporation of ECs in arteries.
 Mosaic lineage tracing studies revealed that mutant ECs completely lacking the master regulator of arterialization Notch/Rbpj rarely form arteries; however, cells losing Rbpj and Myc regained the ability to form arteries.
 These results showed that arterial development does not require the direct induction of an arterial differentiation genetic programme, but rather the timely suppression of endothelial cell-cycle progression and metabolism, a process preceding arterial mobilization and complete differentiation.

 Figure 4 - Cell cycle and metabolism determines Arterial-Venous fate.

-In the next years, we will continue to develop new genetic technology of broad relevance, in order to be able to analyse gene function with higher accuracy and resolution in vivo.
+In the next years, the group will continue to develop new genetic technology of broad relevance, in order to be able to analyse gene function with higher accuracy and resolution in vivo.
 This will allow us to better understand the main genetic mechanisms controlling the biology of blood vessels, not only during tissue development but also in homeostasis or in cardiovascular disease.
-This knowledge can be later used to effectively regulate angiogenesis and vascular function in diverse physiological and pathological settings (Figure 5).
+This knowledge can be later used to effectively regulate angiogenesis and vascular function in diverse physiological and pathological settings (Figure 6).